On the conjugate weight function and ultradifferentiable classes of entire functions

 4.5]{microclasses} has to be modified resp. generalized accordingly; see Proposition \ref{Prop45new}.
 This result is required for constructing a crucial specific (uniform bound) sequence $\mathbf{a}$ for the matrix $\mathcal{M}_{\omega}$ which is then used to obtain Corollary \ref{uniformboundcor} and Theorem \ref{Thm48new} even in the general (non-constant) case.
 (Proposition \ref{Prop45new} (also) slightly improves the results in \cite[Sect.
 4]{microclasses}.)
 In Proposition \ref{Thm48newexample} we construct a ``non-constant example'' of a weight function to which Theorem \ref{Thm48new} can be applied; here $\omega=\omega_{\mathbf{M}}$ with $\mathbf{M}$ satisfying appropriate growth conditions and Theorem \ref{Thm48new} holds for the non-constant matrix $\mathcal{M}_{\omega_{\mathbf{M}}}$.
-However, in the second main result Theorem \ref{Thm49new}, when combining the information from Theorem \ref{Thm48new} and the equivalence from \cite[Thm.
-3.4]{microclasses}, see also Corollary \ref{conjequivthmcor} and Section \ref{Thm34trivialremsection}, then by the assumptions on the weight in the latter result establishing the isomorphism to certain weighted spaces of entire functions, again we have to restrict to the constant case.
+However, in the second main result Theorem \ref{Thm49new} when combining the information from Theorem \ref{Thm48new} and the equivalence from \cite[Thm.
+3.4]{microclasses}, see also Corollary \ref{conjequivthmcor} and Section \ref{Thm34trivialremsection}, then by the required assumptions on the weight in the latter result establishing the isomorphism to certain weighted spaces of entire functions, again we have to restrict to the constant case.
 Therefore, the constructed example also illustrates the different nature of Theorems \ref{Thm48new} and \ref{Thm49new}.